How Do I Find Amazon Coupons?

-It's hard to beat Amazon's prices and perks, especially if you're a Prime member.
-But there are even more ways to save at Amazon — if you know where to look.
+It's hard to beat Amazon's prices and perks, especially if you're a Prime member — and that's even considering the program's price increase.
+But there are even more ways to save at Amazon if you know where to look.

 Here's how to find Amazon coupons right now.